-We can conclude that Moses changes his face in Jubilees.
-In Jubilees Moses is not a son to enslaved nation and does not being raised in the palace of the great king.
-Indeed he has the courage, for the sake of for his own people, to act against Pharaoh and against his sorcerers.
-The heart of the confrontation, however, is not in the palace but in heaven, between Matema and the Angel(s) of the Presence.
-The signs and marvels are for warning only, on a very small scale.
+We can conclude from the above that Moses's character changes in the book of Jubilees.
+In Jubilees's portrayal, Moses is not the son of an enslaved nation and is not raised in the palace of the great king.
+Indeed he has the courage, for the sake of his own people, to act against Pharaoh and against his sorcerers.
+The heart of this confrontation, however, is not in Pharoah's palace but in heaven, between Matema and the Angel(s) of the Presence.
+The signs and marvels are only small-scale warnings.

-Furthermore, Moses is not a shepherd in Jubilees and the guiding of the people in the desert does not construct as a challenge.
-Moses of Jubilees speaks with an angel and not face to face with God.
-Moses does have a central role in establishing a sectarian foundation by bringing two torot to the people.
-Doing this, he becomes an important man but inferior in comparison to the priests who act in the present.
+Furthermore, in Jubilees, Moses is not a shepherd, and his leadership of the people in the desert is not presented as a challenge overcome.
+Jubilees's Moses speaks with an angel, and not face to face with God.
+Moses does have a central role in establishing the foundation for a sectarian Judaism by transmitting two Torahs to the people.
+Despite the importance of this act, however, he remains inferior to the priests who act in the present.

-In light of this it is intresting to point to the elevated status of Moses in other Qumranic text as was disclosed by Van-Hanten in his 2003 paper.
-The gap between Jubilees and DM on one side and the other texts on the other becomes evident when studying 4Q377.
+In light of the above, it is intresting to compare the elevated status ascribed to Moses in another Qumranic text discussed by Van-Hanten in a 2003 paper.
+The gap between Jubilees and DM and the other texts is evident when studying 4Q377.

-“Pious man” is the name given to Moses when he raises his voice, apparently in prayer (2 i 8, Qimron edition p.
+In this text, Moses is called a “pious man” when he raises his voice, apparently in prayer (2 i 8, Qimron edition, p.
 142).
-In another column (2 ii 2, Q.E. p.
+Elsewhere (2 ii 2, Q.E. p.
 143) “the statutes of Moses” are mentioned.
-Elibachar (Aaron) warns the people to keep “All of God commandments through the mouth of Moses his chosen, and to follow God the Lord of our fathers who commanded us from Mount Sinai”.
-As was noted by Feldman, in these lines of 4Q377 the author reworks the biblical Sinai event and interprates it.
+Elibachar (Aaron) warns the people to keep “all of God commandments through the mouth of Moses his chosen, and to follow God the Lord of our fathers who commanded us from Mount Sinai.”
+As noted by Feldman, the author of 4Q377 here reworks the biblical Sinai event and gives it a new interpretation.
 God first wanted to speak with Israel face to face (l.
-6) but the people - “a trembling seized them before the glory of God and because of the wondrous sounds, [ ] and they stood at a distance” (ll.
+6) but the people “were seized with trembling before the glory of God and because of the wondrous sounds, [. . .] and they stood at a distance” (ll.
 8-10).
-Moses has now to bring God’s words to the people: “and Moses, the man of God, is with God in the cloud.
+Moses had to bring God’s words to the people: “and Moses, the man of God, is with God in the cloud.
 And the cloud covered him” (ll.
 11-12).

-Soon after the author list Moses’ praises: “because [he is an angel] when he was sanctified, and as an angel He spoke from his mouth.
+Following this passage the author praises Moses: “because [he is an angel] when he was sanctified, and as an angel he spoke from his mouth.
 For who is a fle[sh ]like Mose[s], a man of pious acts.
 And he creates [deeds] that were not created {to}from eternity and forever [ ] (ll.
 11-12)

-In this list the author gathers attributes given in the Bible to Levi or to Levites as well as sayings about Moses.
+This list includes attributes that the Bible ascribes to Levi or to the Levites, as well as statements about Moses.